-Ankle sprains are the most common single type of sport related trauma among all body sites and types, and account for more than 80% of injuries.
+Ankle sprains are the most common site of sport related trauma among all body sites and types, and account for more than 80% of injuries.

 Three bones in the lower leg; the tibia, the fibula and the talus form the ankle joint.
 The ligaments surrounding the joint help to stabilise the ankle.